sci-wms/sci-wms/README.md

 ####If are not using the enthought python distribution:

-You must have the following installed:
+You must have the following python packages installed:

 - django
 - gunicorn